Trending

 At the same time, the combination of lagging Brooklyn inventory and high asking prices may signal to developers that it’s time to reinvest in the borough.

-“Prices are strong, people are willing to pay these prices, but there’s not enough of these [Brooklyn developments],” Thomas said.
+“Prices are strong, people are willing to pay these prices, but there’s not enough [Brooklyn developments],” Thomas said.
 “There’s that opportunity for Brooklyn developers at these higher prices, which is what developers need to succeed.”

 Read more